Nayidtq/ArtConnect/README.md

 - OpenAI for CLIP model
 - Hugging Face for transformers
 - Streamlit for the web framework
 - The open-source community for various tools and libraries

+## Deployment

+This application is deployed on Streamlit Cloud.
+You can access it at: [Your Streamlit Cloud URL]

+## Technologies Used

+- Streamlit
+- Pillow (PIL)
+- NumPy